All Articles

-The tenor saxophone is a versatile woodwind instrument known for its rich, warm sound and prominent role in jazz, classical, and popular music.
+The tenor saxophone is a versatile woodwind instrument known for its expressive sound, often used in jazz, pop, and classical music.

 Maintenance And Care